Brewing guides

 - Add 15g of coffee and level the bed.

 - Pour 45g water to "bloom" and wait 30–60 seconds; this will help extraction.
-As a rule, the closer to the roast date and/or the lighter the roast, the longer the bloom required.
+As a general rule, the closer to the roast date and/or the lighter the roast, the longer the bloom required.

 AeroPress Guide